 Visit our page on How to negotiate for what you want at work for some ways to ask about better pay.

 Fair Work Ombudsman

-Gives advice and helps people understand their workplace rights and responsibilities
+The Fair Work Ombudsman gives advice and helps you understand your workplace rights and responsibilities.